Ritish369/Audio-Classification-CNNs/README.md

 **Some of these issues are:**

-Perfectly timed recordings for the models to make predictions -- isn't q second a tight constraint ?
+Perfectly timed recordings for the models to make predictions -- isn't a second long recording a tight constraint ?
 Can this recording time be increased as a buffer for better working ?

 Is there any way to stop the recording automatically after the decided period of time ?